Find the right plan for you

 The sale actually happens at the point to which your ad spirits away your customers.
 More than any other pages your site hosts, landing pages have to be the most relevant, attractive and accommodating.
 Creating perfect landing pages takes trying time, effort and attention to detail.
 Now, enjoy the silver lining: dissect the creative process into three stages of thought, and you’ll proceed through building pages with a foundation that solidifies increasingly as you pass through each one.

+- Perfection From Planning: Think your landing pages through carefully before beginning.
+There will never, ever be such a thing as “too organized.”Should some landing pages advertise enticing promotional freebies?
+What’s the optimal position for your landing page?
+Have you taken care to develop unique selling propositions that set your brand apart from your market competitors?
+Think everything through and take nothing for granted.
+Conscientious planning makes the whole creative process smoother, shorter, and more conducive to a conversion-magnet landing page.
 Some boilerplate elements will fit perfectly across every ad group.
 You’ll change others accordingly.
 Many websites have a signature overall style and voice that lets written content speak equally effectively to the core customer regardless of the specific content’s exact purpose.
 Similarly, the call to action will read about the same way across the board.
 At the same time, a different purpose and theme likely informs almost every page of content, which means new considerations on each page for what elements and information goes above (the most invisible, most valuable information that should meet the eye first) and below (still important but somewhat expendable) the page’s fold.

+- Keep Your Competition Close: For just a moment, set aside some sentiments that inspire that famous line from The Godfather about keeping “your friends close and your enemies closer.”
+Opposite of regarding your competitors as adversaries, try perceiving them as learning resources.
 Know an immediate market competitor that routinely reigns supreme in traffic, conversions, reputation and even earning the cream of Google AdWords placement?
 Check their landing pages out.
 Where do they differ from what you might have already designed?
 Never ever plagiarize content, but if inspiration knocks, invite it inside.

+- Reconnaissance: This becomes doubly important – at least – in the next stage.
+It only carries out effectively with a solid foundation laid now.
 Without relevant, accurate, consistent data, you can’t determine your landing page’s conversion power after it goes live.
 If you can’t gauge that, you can’t properly assess when or how something about your page needs revision going forward.
 Make sure that every landing page has been synced with Google Analytics and Google AdWords for immediate, accurate keyword-value tracking throughout your campaign.

+- Do The Splits: Few things provide clear, conclusive data quite like the good old-fashioned scientific method.
+Though there’s always the option to alter multiple variables at once, this method really delivers the most digestible results when altering just one element at a time.
 Measure twice and cut once by embracing split tests.
 Google AdWords has made it increasingly easy to test several landing page variations and collate data that forecasts which set of elements will combine for the greatest conversion rate.
-This makes it easy to systematically root out under performing design choices by pairing off options against one another one element at a time and observing which choices move the conversion rate in which direction.
+This makes it easy to systematically root out underperforming design choices by pairing off options against one another one element at a time and observing which choices move the conversion rate in which direction.

 These are the factors that will matter most to every single customer that views your landing page.
 Ponder them carefully…